Seagat2011/Euclid-Automated-Theorem-Prover-JavaScript-Plugin-/SYMBOLIC PROVER/ENGINE/HTM/JS/data/TEST-CASES.md

 four plus two = six
 one plus one plus one plus one plus one plus one = six

-lemma: one plus two plus two plus one = six
+Prove: one plus two plus two plus one = six

 TEST CASE [PASS] // Implementation hint: a state-machine records function calls and paramater-lists and whether or not such are valid